 Peer Review Policy

-All contributions will be initially assessed by the editor for suitability for the journal.
+All contributions will be initially assessed by the executive editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
-The Editor is responsible for the final decision regarding acceptance or rejection of articles.
+The Editor-in-Chief is responsible for the final decision regarding the acceptance or rejection of articles.
 The Editor’s decision is final.

 Open Access Policy